shadowfall09/shadowfall09/README.md

  -->
 ⚡ Set your course by the stars, not by the lights ofevery passing ship. --Omar N. Bradley

-🌱 I'm currently a junior student studying at SUSTech (Shenzhen).
+🌱 I'm currently a junior student studying at SUSTech (Shenzhen, China).

-🔭 Interested in Causality Inference, Game Theory, Machine Learning and HPC, want to explore more!
+🔭 Interested in deep learning and data science.
+Currently have some understanding of LLM engineering and transfer learning, want to explore more!

-🌱 currently dive into summer research on UTokyo...
+🌱 currently dive into LLM research on urban planing with Peking University ...

-👯 I’m looking to collaborate on Kaggle Competition...

 ✨ Thristy for new project...